Embraer S.A.'s (ERJ) CEO Francisco Gomes Neto on Q1 2020 Results - Earnings Call Transcript

 Myles Walton

 Thanks, good morning.
 Antonio Carlos, maybe you can provide the margins by segment.
-It sounded like done like defense and security and executive aviation actually had pretty good performance, so if you can just highlight that?
+It sounded like defense and security and executive aviation actually had pretty good performance, so if you can just highlight that?
 And then I had a couple of other questions.

 Francisco Gomes Neto

 Hi, good morning Myles.
 Yes, as you said, we had a very good quarter for executive and defense, executive margins were around 2% positive margins as we have been saying, executive margins are recovering.
-Now we have a very solid work full of products with the finance and operators and that's - it's helping the margins – and this is already showing the results.
+Now we have a very solid [indiscernible] of products with the [indiscernible] and that's - it's helping the margins – and this is already showing the results.
 In defense also as you mentioned as we concluded the KC-390 development, margins would improve and that's also already showing in the results.

 We have double-digit margins slightly above 10% for defense, also good margins given the conclusion of the KC development.
 On commercial, margins were affected by very little bit [indiscernible] as Antonio mentioned we were shutdown in January.
-We only had five delivers, so margins in commercial were slightly negative.
+We only had five deliveries, so margins in commercial were slightly negative.
 And finally on service, we keep our double-digit margins as we have been showing on the last couple of quarters.

 Myles Walton